 Daylight and fresh air is provided to this area by an overhead opening hatch.
+Additional lighting is provided by a 12V light in the headliner and or reading lights mounted on the forward rope locker bulkhead.
 Refer to the Ventilation Systems chapter for more information on operation of the hatches and screens.